Car accidents are traumatic, costly events.

 Politely decline to accept any immediate terms offered until you have spoken to an experienced attorney.

-Your lawyer can evaluate your case and determine if the offer in question is in your best interests.
+Your truck accident lawyer can evaluate your case and determine if the offer in question is in your best interests.

 Medical Bills Can Grow Over Time